 Why Use a Cost Breakdown Structure (CBS)?

-What are Some Examples of Costs that Must Be Included in CBS?
+What are Some Costs that Must Be Included in CBS?

 Labor costs include wages, overtime, and benefits for all workers directly involved in the construction project, such as carpenters, electricians, and site managers.